II. Definitions

 2. Moccasin (Sandal)

-1. Diffuse involvement of sole and dorsum
+1. Diffuse involvement of sole and lateral foot

-2. Often presents as Scaling of sole
+2. Often presents as hyperkeratosis with Scaling of the sole

 3. Associated with Trichophyton rubrum infection